 In addition, the Company has divested non-core and underperforming businesses to allow each Segment to focus on its customers and growth opportunities.
 The CCL Segment is the world's largest converter of pressure sensitive and extruded film materials for a wide range of decorative, instructional, security and functional applications for government institutions and large global customers in the consumer packaging, healthcare, chemicals, consumer durable, electronic device and automotive markets.
 Extruded and laminated plastic tubes, folded instructional leaflets, precision decorated and die cut components, electronic displays, polymer banknote substrate and other complementary products and services are sold in parallel to specific end-use markets.
 Avery is the world's largest supplier of labels, specialty converted media and software solutions to enable short-run digital printing in businesses and homes alongside complementary products sold through distributors and mass-market retailers.
 Checkpoint is a leading manufacturer of technology-driven loss-prevention, inventorymanagement and labeling solutions, including radio-frequency ("RF") and radiofrequency identification ("RFID") based, to the retail and apparel industry.
 Innovia manufactures films sold to customers in the pressure sensitive label materials, consumer packaged goods and security products industries globally.
-Container is a leading producer of impact-extruded aluminum aerosol cans and bottles for consumer packaged goods customers in the United States and Mexico.
-The Company has partly backward integrated into materials science with capabilities in polymer extrusion, adhesive development and coating, surface engineering and metallurgy that are deployed across all five business Segments.
+The Company has partly backward integrated into materials science with capabilities in polymer extrusion. adhesive development and coating, surface engineering and metallurgy that are deployed across all four business Segments.